What Does A Wedding DJ Do?

 The “Clutch Shot”

 Making sure nothing goes wrong is always on a DJs mind and for good reason.
-A photographer can have a bad photo but there are literally hundreds of great shots to choose from, a florist can have a wilted flower or two but it may be overlooked by the remaining stunning assortments, a caterer can have a bad plate of food, but the hundred or more other plates are exquisite; but if something fails with with the DJ especially at those critical moments all bets are off.
-A Wedding DJ does not get a second chance and they must react at a moment’s notice.
+A photographer can have a bad photo but there are literally hundreds of great shots to choose from, a florist can have a wilted flower or two but it may be overlooked by the remaining stunning assortments, a caterer can have a bad plate of food, but the hundred or more other plates are exquisite; but if something fails with the DJ especially at those critical moments all bets are off.
+A wedding DJ does not get a second chance and they must react at a moment’s notice.
 If a microphone cuts out a backup is at the ready.
 A song fails to play and another copy of it is a click away.
 A tremendous amount of care for your event is given by the DJ to ensure that your entertainment goes as flawlessly as possible.